Apr 7, 2014

 Description

-Scenes of the abduction and rescue of Sita are embedded within a popular tale rewritten in a Gujarati-Rajasthani vernacular language by the poet Karama Chandra in 1629–30.
+Scenes of the abduction and rescue of Sita are embedded within a popular tale rewritten in a Gujarati-Rajasthani vernacular language by the poet Karamachand in 1629–30.
 Many details differ from the more well-known Ramayana of Valmiki.
-The artist shows Ravana as a royal, human figure carrying Sita in a white sack slung over one shoulder.
-As Jatayu, the Lord of Birds and ally of Rama, attempts to rescue her, Ravana attacks him with a sword, then feeds him stones that he covered in blood, so Jatayu would swallow them.
-The bird becomes weighed down, and Ravana succeeds in abducting Sita and taking her to Lanka.
+The artist shows Ravana as a merchant carrying Sita in a white sack slung over one shoulder.
+As Jatayu, a vulture ally of Rama, attempts to rescue her, Ravana attacks him with a sword, above.
+He then defeats the bird by throwing stones in his mouth.
+He painted the stones with blood, so Jatayu would swallow them.

 Contact us